willp-bl/notifications-java-client/DOCUMENTATION.md

 You can choose any value between 1 week and 78 weeks.
 The value can be passed in as a `String`, or as of version 3.19.0-RELEASE a `RetentionPeriodDuration(Integer, ChronoUnit)`.

-If you are dynamically assigning `retention_period`, using `RetentionPeriodDuration` is recommended to take advantage of the validation it performs on construction;
+If you want to dynamically assign the value for `retention_period`, using `RetentionPeriodDuration` is recommended to avoid having to deal with string .
-an `IllegalArgumentException` is thrown if validation fails.
 Currently, only `ChronoUnit.WEEKS` is a supported value for unit.

 If you do not choose a value, the file will be available for the default period of 78 weeks (18 months).